hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/topology/face_of_corner.rst

 =======

 Face Index
-   The index of the face the corner is a part of.
+   The geometry-wide index of the face which the corner belongs to.

 Index in Face
-   The index of the corner, starting from the first corner in the face.
+   The face-local index of the corner.
+This is 0 for the first corner of the face, 1 for the next corner, and so on up to (number of corners - 1) for the last corner.
-   Each face is comprised of a list of face corners, this output is the distance from the start of that list.
-If the corner is the first in the face, the value will be zero.
-If it comes last, the value will be one less than the number of corners in the face.